legomushroom/cards-game/readme.md

 ## Notes

 App persists its state in `localStorage` so you won't loose progress on page reload.
 You can reset the `current cards` by clicking on the red `reset` button.
 It won't reset anything besides `cards`.
 The `highScore` will show up after the first game session completed.
-The game can make some pa, so be prepared to that.
+The game can make some sound so be prepared to that.

 ## Difficulty